Ahead of Delhi mayoral polls, Independent councillor Gajendra Daral joins BJP | Politics

 - India

-Welcoming Daral into the party fold, Sachdeva said his joining the BJP will strengthen the party.

-''The BJP is a party in which every worker has a different responsibility and we are sure that Gajendra Daral will fulfil the responsibility given to him,'' he said.
+Former MLA Manoj Shokeen, spokesperson Ajay Sehrawat and Mandal president Shashikant Pandey were also present.
+"The BJP is a party in which every worker has a different responsibility and we are sure that Gajendra Daral will fulfil the responsibility given to him," he said.

-Gupta said Daral has a ''good hold'' in rural areas and his joining the BJP will definitely strengthen the party.

-Daral said he has joined the BJP ''unconditionally'' due to the spirit of service and work culture of Prime Minister Narendra Modi and the party's ideology.
+Gupta added that Daral has a "good hold" in rural areas as he has a simple personality and his joining will bring new opportunities to the party from the rural area.
+Daral said he has joined the BJP "unconditionally" due to the spirit of service and work culture of Prime Minister Narendra Modi and the party's ideology.

-''I will always continue to live up to the trust reposed in me by the strong organisation of Delhi Pradesh unit,'' the BJP statement quoted the councillor as saying.
+"I will always continue to live up to the trust reposed in me by the strong organisation of the Delhi Pradesh unit," he added.
 With Daral joining the BJP, the party's strength in the MCD has risen to 105.

+The Aam Aadmi Party (AAP) won the elections with 134 seats and the BJP bagged 104 seats in the 250-member civic body.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)